Keplerjs/Kepler/README.md

 * **real-time**: all events and changes within the platform are automatically transmitted from the server to the clients
 * **geo-social**: the main user interface is a web map that contains objects that represent places, users and others
 * **framework**: gives developers the ability to extend basic functionalities through an environment and a API
-* **modular**: development is based on an easily buildable plugin architecture
+* **extensible**: development is based on an easily buildable plugin architecture

 The name as the best Meteor tradition wants to remain in the space field, *Kepler* is inspired by [Kepler space telescope](https://en.wikipedia.org/wiki/Kepler_Mission) and wants to be seen as an evolution of the first and largest open source Meteor projects the old *Telescope* actual [VulcanJS](http://docs.vulcanjs.org/vulcan.html).

 ### Expectations
 In the near future Kepler as any open source projects will follow a community-driven evolution that will support it instead of the initial mission ad we hope it has growth beyond expectations.

-*"Any tool should be useful in the expected way, but a truly great tool lends itself to uses you never expected."*
+*"Any tool should be useful in the expected way, but a truly great tool lends itself to uses you never expected."
+Eric S. Raymond*
- Eric S. Raymond

 ## Architecture